 - Day 3 – 30-minute aerobic activity @ 130-140 beats per minute, or 65-70% of MHR.

-For example, let's supposed I'm starting a fight camp next month.
-In addition to my normal boxing routine, I'll get up every Monday, Wednesday, and Friday morning to log 5-6km (a little over 3 miles for readers on the Imperial system).
-If my knees or ankles are bothering me, I'll substitute my roadwork for 30+ minutes on a low-impact cardio machine.
-Pacing is easy with a HR monitor: I just move fast enough to stay at 135bpm, and try to stay there for the entire session.
+For example, let’s supposed I’m starting a fight camp next month.
+In addition to my normal boxing routine, I’ll get up every Monday, Wednesday, and Friday morning to log 5-6km (a little over 3 miles for readers on the Imperial system).
+If my knees or ankles are bothering me, I’ll substitute my roadwork for 30+ minutes on a low-impact cardio machine.
+Pacing is easy with an HR monitor: I just move fast enough to stay at 135bpm and try to stay there for the entire session.
 In about a month, this basic regimen will build my aerobic base for all the tough training ahead.

 Sample Roadwork Routine for Boxers (Intermediate)

 Once you’ve developed your aerobic base and prepared your body for the rigors of high-intensity intervals, you’re ready to add anaerobic training to your boxing roadwork routine.
 The intermediate program combines classic and modern training protocols to help you improve recovery, build mental strength, and optimize speed and power development.